 At 14 I started downloading songs from Napster, created playlists, burned CD’s, designed and printed my own album covers, and distributed them in my high school.

 At 16 I got my first legal job.
 My criminal days were over, and the aisles at K.B.
 Toys were neatly kept.
 Bratz dolls were huge, and I knew every detail about them.
 That’s where the money was at.
-That's when I learned to take advantage of what's buzzworthy.
+That's when I learned to take advantage of what's hyped.

 At 17, all businesses were getting connected to the world wide web.
 I learned how to certify LAN cables, and installed them at a Pharmaceutical company.

 After that, I went to college to study Architecture.
-Materials were expensive, so I did everything I could for the extra cash – waited tables, installed light bulbs in parking garages, assisted truck drivers delivering industrial machinery, distributed promotional material.
-That's when I learned I need to fill my life with challenges.
+Materials were expensive, so I did everything I could for the extra cash – waited tables, installed light bulbs in parking garages, assisted truck drivers delivering industrial machinery, distributed promotional pamphlets and anything I got asked for.